percyliang/sempre/DOCUMENTATION.md

     (fb:people.person.place_of_birth fb:en.seattle)

 In lambda DCS, all logical forms are either unaries or binaries.
-Ternaries are beyond are exclusively used for macro substitution to construct logical forms in a controlled compositional way.
+Ternaries and beyond are exclusively used for macro substitution to construct logical forms in a controlled compositional way.